Abheesh-hacker/Arvish-wellcome/README.md

-# TERMUX-WELCOME PROJECT BY ARVISH
+# Arvish-WELCOME PROJECT BY ARVISH
 ### Beautify your Termux App With a warm welcome

 ## [+] Installation & Usage